longyuxi/TopologyNet-2017/README.md

 A reproduction of the TopologyNet-BP algorithm from *TopologyNet: Topology based deep convolutional and multi-task neural networks for biomolecular property predictions* by Zixuan Cang, Guo-Wei Wei.
 [Paper link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005690)

+This repository is part of *Predicting Affinity Through Homology (PATH): Interpretable Binding Affinity Prediction with Persistent Homology*.
+The inference code for PATH can be found [in the OSPREY3 package](https://github.com/donaldlab/OSPREY3/tree/main/src/main/python/path).
+The training code for PATH can be found [here](https://github.com/longyuxi/gbr-tnet).

 # Using this repository

 *Execution of all the code in this repository is done on an x86 machine running Ubuntu 20*